webrcade/webrcade-docs/docs/platforms/osx/index.md

 ## Overview

-This page provides information on how to obtain the optimal experience when using webЯcade with the OS X/macOS operating system on a Mac.
+This page provides information on how to obtain the optimal experience when using webЯcade with the macOS operating system on a Mac.

 ## Gamepad Support